iLost-iACADEMY/iLostIt-core/README.md

 3. Run `docker-compose up -d` to initialize Docker
 4. After 3 containers are started and running, Go to `localhost:6885` on your browser, If it shows `'iLost Backend Running...'`, you are good to go!

+## Accessing Admin
+From iLost Web, here are the credentials for admin since the project initialization:

+Username: `admin`

+Password: `admin`

 ## Contributing
 1. Create a new branch and name it according to the feature you are working on
 2. After you are done with the feature, create a pull request to the `dev` branch